Nivethitha21/Module/README.md

 1.Booking a ticket with prefered berth
 2.Cancel booking
 3.Print booked tickets
-4.Print tickets available for booking birthwise.
+4.Print tickets available for booking berthwise.

 Autofeature to
 book ticket in RAC if all the berths are full